ChrisLuddy/Project2024/README.md

 Flask can be use for smaller microservices or lightweight APIs, but for a centralized backend with complex features and high security needs, Django is the optimal choice.

+#### Deploy project

+We will make hosting our backend by DigitalOcean Cloud with helping Student GitHub Pack, and use Firebase by Google Cloud for Studends.

 ## Frontend